2016 Scottish Cup final: Post-match

 At the end of the match, thousands of Hibernian fans spilled out onto the pitch in celebration.
 An element headed to the other end of the ground to goad Rangers fans, who responded by entering the pitch themselves, leading to fights.
 Some Rangers players and staff were assaulted by the Hibernian fans as they tried to leave the pitch.
 The Rangers team received their runners-up medals in the dressing room.
 The SFA conducted a full investigation into the crowd trouble.
 The report was published in August and found that neither club was to blame but that the invasion was caused by the Hibs supporters' exuberance at winning the cup.
 It was pointed out that Rangers supporters had let off fireworks and sung sectarian songs during the match.

 The report suggested the possibility of making pitch invasions illegal as they are in England.
 The aftermath of the final is also notable for the five-minute rendition by Hibs' fans, having returned to the stands, of the club's anthem, the Proclaimers' "Sunshine on Leith".

-Hibernian's record of years between Scottish Cup wins was eventually surpassed by Dundee in 2025, following no wins since their sole victory in 1910.